istio/istio.io/content/en/blog/2020/tradewinds-2020/index.md

 Red Hat, VMware, Alibaba and Huawei
 - More investment in `istioctl` and its ability to help diagnose problems
 - Better integration of VM-based workloads into meshes
-- Continued work towards make multi-cluster and multi-network meshes easier to configure, maintain, and run
+- Continued work towards making multi-cluster and multi-network meshes easier to configure, maintain, and run
 - Integration with more service discovery systems, including Functions-as-a-Service